openstack-archive/fuel-main/docs/user/install.rst

 * iso

-  * this directory will initially be empty. if it does not exist, it has to be created
-  * it needs to contain a single ISO image for Fuel Web. once you download ISO from the portal, put it into this directory
+  * it needs to contain a single ISO image for Fuel Web.
+Once you download ISO from the portal, put it into this directory

 * config.sh